acailic/acailic.github.io/_notes/oca-chapter-1.md

 - two integral primitives can be compared using == operator.

-- s instanceof Short : left operand of instanceof MUST be an object and not a primitive.
+- s instanceof Short : left operand of instanceof MUST be an object and not a primitive.  can NEVER refer to an object of class java.util.Date.
+So, it will not accept this code.
+ --At run time, f points to an object of class Eagle.
+Now, Eagle extends Bird so f instanceof Bird returns true. e points to an object of class Eagle.
+Eagle extends Bird, which in turn implements Flyer.
+So an Eagle is a Flyer.
+Therefore, e instanceof Flyer will also return true.  b points to an object of class Bat, which does not extend from Bird.
+Therefore, b instanceof Flyer returns false.